 Melanie La’Brooy is the bestselling author of Love Struck, The Wish List, Serendipity, The Babymoon and Bittersweet.
 Melanie has an Honours degree in Arts from the University of Melbourne, with a major in Art History.
 She worked for several years for the art auction house Christie’s, in both Sydney and Melbourne, where she trained as a specialist in Australian paintings.
 Following the success of her debut novel, she gave up her career in the art world to become a full-time writer.
 In 2010 Melanie moved to South Africa where she lived for a year.
 She currently lives in Shanghai with her husband and three children.
 Melanie’s books have been published in several countries and languages and Bittersweet was selected as one of the ’50 Books You Can’t Put Down’ for the Get Reading 2010 campaign.

 Kylie Ladd is a novelist, neuropsychologist and freelance writer.
-Her essays and articles have appeared in The Age, Griffith Review, O Magazine, Kill Your Darlings, The Hoopla and MamaMia among others.
-Kylie’s first novel, After The Fall, was published in Australia, Turkey and the US, while her second, Last Summer, was highly commended in the 2011 FAW Christina Stead Award for fiction.
-She also co-edited Naked: Confessions of Adultery and Infidelity.
-Into My Arms, was selected as one of the Get Reading ‘50 Books You Can’t Put Down’.
-Kylie’s fourth novel, Mothers and Daughters, was published by Allen & Unwin in 2014.
+Her essays and articles have appeared in The Age, Griffith Review, O Magazine, Kill Your Darlings, The Hoopla and MamaMia, among others.
+In addition to writing five novels, Kylie has co-edited Naked: Confessions of Adultery and Infidelity.

 Margrete Lamond has written three books of non-fiction and many plays and articles for children.
 She works as a Publisher at Little Hare Books.